MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/grant-identity-to-nonpackaged-apps.md

 ### Package with external location

 A *package with external location* contains a package manifest, but no other app binaries and content.
 The manifest of a package with external location can reference files outside the package in a predetermined external location.
-This support enables apps that are not yet able to adopt MSIX packaging for the entire app to use Windows extensibility features that require package identity.
+As mentioned above, this support enables apps that aren't yet ready for all of their content to be present inside an MSIX package to use Windows extensibility features that require package identity.

 > [!NOTE]
 > A desktop app that uses a package with external location doesn't receive some benefits of being fully deployed via an MSIX package.
 These benefits include tamper protection, installation in a locked-down location, and full management by the OS at deployment, run time, and uninstall.